 Having added a new mxDSP module, or changed its operating mode (via the Config-ID), it is necessary to update the Signal List configuration.
-Otherwise, the correct signals will not appear in the console GUI's Signal List display.
+Otherwise, the correct signals will not appear in mxGUl's Signal List display.

 To update the Signal List: